How does alcohol affect bipolar disorder?

 The National Institutes of Health give no specific advice against using alcohol with lithium, but a doctor may provide additional information.

-Challenges with taking bipolar medication
+Challenges with taking medication for bipolar disorder

 It can be difficult to get the medication right with bipolar disorder because each person is different and may respond differently to medications.